-Ryan Hodierne (sports scientist & training consultant) will help you with your preparation for the 2016 OTTER African Trail Run
+Ryan Hodierne (sports scientist & training consultant) together with Kane Reilly will help you with your preparation for the 2017 OTTER African Trail Run

 A training program to run the Otter should consist of three aspects all of which will help to make the Trail easier, more enjoyable and (should you be that way inclined) faster:

 - Base level Endurance – this is your distance running.
 The Otter trail is a marathon distance trail run so at the very least you should be able to run a marathon.
 Specific to this event a lot of your base training should be done on the trails and not on the road.

 - Stairs – there is a great number of stairs and step-ups on the Otter so being strong in this discipline will help you a LOT!

 - Interval training – This, for some, is the most difficult part of training but, if done correctly, can offer the most benefits.

 - You have the option of following the RUN or CHALLENGE training plan, each follows the same format but differs in training consistency & load.

 - The given Otter training plans will include 6 x 4 week build cycles toward the event date

 - Each plan is set on a 4 week cycle, where loads build to week 3 to include an active recovery 4th week.

 - Every 4 week cycle will build progressively until the 5th cycle, to include a taper (decrease in training load) in cycle 6 in preparation for the event